How to Write the Wellesley College Admissions Essay 2019-2020

 Located just outside of Boston, Wellesley can boast a gorgeous, contained campus while still having the resources of a big city right in its backyard.
 Additionally, students of Wellesley have the ability to take classes at surrounding Bostonian institutions such as MIT and Brandeis.
 With such diverse offerings, it’s no surprise that women from all over the world apply to the college each year.

-For the class of 2021, Wellesley admitted only 22% of its applicants, making it a fairly selective institution.
+For the class of 2023, Wellesley admitted only 20% of its applicants, making it a fairly selective institution.
 Yet, despite the competition, having a strong admissions essay will be the first step in standing out in the application process.
 The following essay breakdown will help you take the first steps towards that perfect essay for Wellesley, so read on!
+Want to know your chances at Wellesley?
+Calculate your chances for free right now.

 Wellesley College Application Essay Prompt